Click for Home LPG Gas FAQs

 Please see BBQ Gas Leak Test

-Turning your BBQ off at the gas bottle first is both safer and could save you money!
+Turning your BBQ off at the BBQ gas bottle first is both safer and could save you money!
 Please see:

 What about using a gas BBQ on a unit balcony?

 There may be By-Law and lease restrictions on using a BBQ on a unit balcony.

 Please see Using a Gas BBQ on a Unit Balcony for more details

-Are there special gas bottles for caravans?
+Are there special BBQ gas bottles for caravans?

-Is there a special type of gas bottle required for caravan use?
+Is there a special type of BBQ gas bottle (patio gas bottle) required for caravan use?